“… bothe the armies met by chaunce, in a faire plain, nere to a toune called Hedgecot …”

 Graham Evans: “The Source of the Problem”

-Graham is Secretary of the Northamptonshire Battlefields Society and author of the shortly to be published “The Battle of Edgcote 1469 – Re-evaluating the evidence”.
+Graham is Secretary of the Northamptonshire Battlefields Society and author of the recently published book “The Battle of Edgcote 1469 – Re-evaluating the evidence”.
 He rounded off the day with a look at the evidence we have, and how it fits together, before challenging a number of long held views about what actually happened (backing up Ann on the date of the battle from ignored English references), to whom and where.
 A detailed look at what the sources actually say and the late medieval landscape, trackways and drovers’ roads firmly overturned many of the traditional interpretations of the campaign and battle.
 He also provided the hopefully definitive guide to who Robin of Redesdale actually was.

 In addition to the speaker programme, conference delegates were be able to visit the Society information stand and see the brand new battlefield model, specially built for this year’s anniversary by Phil Steele, with figures donated by Wargames Foundry from their Late Medieval range.
 We were also be joined by re-enactors who are also members of the Society, who brought along a sizeable collection of medieval armour and weapons.

 Feedback for the conference was very good, as these comments from people attending the day show: